We save lives with compassionate treatment, evidenced-based clinical care and an unwavering alliance among staff, clients, families, and communities.

 John Peloquin, Ph.D., MBA

-Prior to Acadia Healthcare, he served as President of CRC Health Group, one of the nation’s largest behavioral healthcare providers.
-He joined the firm in 2004 and was responsible for multiple services lines integrally involved with the growth of both residential and outpatient facilities.
-His responsibility included a portfolio of premium and low cost residential and outpatient facilities servicing substance abuse, mental health, eating disorders and an array of other ancillary services.
-A Bain Capital sponsored company, CRC was sold to Acadia Healthcare in 2015 for $1.3B.
+He then became Division President of CRC Health Group, one of the nation’s largest behavioral healthcare providers.
+He joined the firm in 2004 and was responsible for multiple service lines integrally involved with the growth of company facilities which included a portfolio of premium and low-cost residential facilities treating substance abuse, mental health, eating disorders, and providing an array of ancillary services.
+A Bain Capital sponsored company, CRC was sold to Acadia Healthcare in 2005 for $1.3B.
 At that time, this deal constituted the largest organizational sale in the history of the behavioral healthcare field.

 Chief Operating Officer

 James Bailey is a highly esteemed leader and visionary at the top of the healthcare field.
 Adept at complicated behavioral health program turnarounds, he quickly built a reputation for developing cultures that led to successful programs.
 From his multitude of turnarounds, James knows that employee engagement, combined with clinical excellence, results in the highest quality of patient care, leading to robust financial outcomes.
 Over the years of working with various equity firms, he has proven his ability to crack the code for success within this highly specialized industry, as the levers that lead to success in the behavioral healthcare field are frequently counter-intuitive to those in other industries.